(A) Conflict with the Revised Code

 (5) Appointment with another social service agency or program.

 (6) Death in the family, with the length of absence to be determined by the county agency.
 "Family" is defined as spouse, domestic partner (domestic partner is defined as one who stands in place of a spouse and who resides with the work eligible individual), child, grandchild, parents, grandparents, siblings, stepchild, stepparent, step-siblings, great-grandparents, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, daughter-in-law, or legal guardian or other person who stands in the place of a parent.

 (7) A school, place of work or worksite is closed for the day.

 How is lack of child care determined?

-In determining if good cause exists for nonparticipation with a work requirement for a work eligible individual, the county agency shall determine if child care is a necessary supportive service when a single custodial parent caring for a minor child under age six proves a demonstrated inability for one or more of the following reasons:
+In determining when good cause exists for nonparticipation with a work requirement for a work eligible individual, the county agency shall determine when child care is a necessary supportive service when a single custodial parent caring for a minor child under age six proves a demonstrated inability for one or more of the following reasons:

 (a) Unavailability of a licensed or certified child care provider within a reasonable distance from the parent's home or work site.
 "Reasonable distance" is defined by each county agency and is based on availability of transportation.